 5. All Along You Were Blooming, by Morgan Harper Nichols

-I’ve been a long-time admirer of poet, author, artist, Morgan Harper Nichols and an avid follower of her Instagram account, so I was especially happy when All Along You Were Blooming, was published in January of 2020.
+I’ve been a long-time admirer of poet, author,and artist, Morgan Harper Nichols, and an avid follower of her Instagram account.
+So I was especially happy when All Along You Were Blooming, was published in January of 2020.
 This is a beautiful little book filled with powerful, big messages.
-It’s described as “the ultimate love letter to your mind, heart, soul, and body,” and I must agree.
+It’s described as “the ultimate love letter to your mind, heart, soul, and body,” and I agree.

 6. Professional Troublemaker: The Fear-Fighter Manual, by Luvvie Ajayi Jones

-Our favorite self-proclaimed professional troublemaker (and author, activist, humorist) Luvvie Ajayi Jones released Professional Troublemaker: The Fear-Fighter Manual, in early March and it’s quickly become a favorite gift for, well, just about anyone.
-But it’s a particularly apt gift book for recent graduates.
+Our favorite self-proclaimed professional troublemaker, author, activist, and humorist, Luvvie Ajayi Jones, released Professional Troublemaker: The Fear-Fighter Manual, in March of 2021 and it’s quickly become a favorite gift for, well, just about anyone.
+But it’s a particularly apt gift book for recent high school and college graduates.

 Instead of letting fear keep us from doing, we must use fear as our fuel.
 We should never shy from our authentic selves.
 As Luvvie writes: